Bukakecoin/bukakecore/contrib/debian/README.md

 Debian
 ====================
-This directory contains files used to package bukaked/bukake-qt for Debian-based Linux systems.
-If you compile bukaked/bukake-qt yourself, there are some useful files here.
+This directory contains files used to package bankittd/bankitt-qt for Debian-based Linux systems.
+If you compile bankittd/bankitt-qt yourself, there are some useful files here.

-## bukake: URI support ##
+## bankitt: URI support ##

-bukake-qt.desktop  (Gnome / Open Desktop)
+bankitt-qt.desktop  (Gnome / Open Desktop)
 To install:

-	sudo desktop-file-install bukake-qt.desktop
+	sudo desktop-file-install bankitt-qt.desktop
 	sudo update-desktop-database

-If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your bukake-qt binary to `/usr/bin` and the `../../share/pixmaps/bukake128.png` to `/usr/share/pixmaps`
+If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your bankitt-qt binary to `/usr/bin` and the `../../share/pixmaps/bankitt128.png` to `/usr/share/pixmaps`

-bukake-qt.protocol (KDE)
+bankitt-qt.protocol (KDE)